 Frank Romanelli, PharmD

-Paul F. Parker Endowed Professor & Associate Dean
+Paul F. Parker Endowed Professor & Chief Academic Officer

 Dr. Romanelli is originally from Waterbury, Connecticut.
 He received both his Bachelor of Science and Doctor of Pharmacy degrees from the Massachusetts College of Pharmacy in Boston.
 He completed both a Pharmacy Practice and Critical Care residency at the University of Kentucky Medical Center where he also served as Chief Resident.
 Subsequently, he received a master’s degree in Public Health from the University of Kentucky.